 As the UK’s largest independent property management and building consultancy firm, we wholeheartedly support this notion – a focus on delivering the fundamentals of property management and ensuring occupier satisfaction is at the heart of our business.
 Put simply, it’s what we do.

-“the past few years are not the best measure of performance”*, particularly in retail, where “property managers face challenges beyond their control”*
+“the past few years are not the best measure of performance”*, particularly in retail, where “property managers face challenges beyond their control.”*

 How can landlords develop a clear picture of managing agents performance in these circumstances?
-Here, Julian Bates adds a bit more detail to the debate and counters that rent collection alone presents an unhelpfully narrow view.
+Here, Bates adds a bit more detail to the debate and counters that rent collection alone presents an unhelpfully narrow view.

 “Rent collection statistics based on due date collection can be a useful measure for Managing Agents’ performance, but provides a very limited view of the debt profile.
-Historic pre quarter debt is often as useful a measure of performance particularly with the proliferation of CVA’s and service charge consultants both of which can slow down or even stop the flow of funds.
+Historic pre quarter debt is often as useful a measure of performance particularly with the proliferation of CVA’s and service charge consultants both of which can slow down or even stop the flow of funds.”

 Indeed, we would counter that where industry has typically relied on due date collection as a key performance indicator, historic debt is far more relevant.
 Total arrears debt collection, which includes pre-quarter debt, can have a bigger impact on landlord cashflow.